 This is the card we recommend the most for people.
 One reason is the great, easy-to-use transfer partners.
 Another reason we recommend that this be one of the first cards people get is because of the Chase 5/24 rule.
 This is an unwritten rule where Chase will not approve you for any of their cards if you have opened 5 or more cards from any bank within a 24 month period.

 Nothing increases your bonus/points balance quicker than welcome offers.
-The Chase Sapphire Preferred has a limited-time bonus of 80,000 Ultimate Rewards after a $4,000 minimum spend in 3 months.
-This is up from its usual 60,000 point offer!
+The Chase Sapphire Preferred has a welcome bonus of 60,000 Ultimate Rewards after a $4,000 minimum spend in 3 months.
 After meeting the minimum spend we recommend that you refer your spouse or partner to their own card.
 Then you can combine your points together into one account.

 Learn How to Apply: Click here